Types of Mesothelioma

 Those Exposed to Asbestos Can Develop Mesothelioma Affecting Various Parts of the Body

 Mesothelioma is a fairly rare cancer, with about 3,000 cases diagnosed in the U.S. each year.
 It is almost always caused by asbestos exposure.
 However, mesothelioma may take up as much as 50 years to develop.
 If you’ve been diagnosed with this cancer, or think you might have it, you could be able to file for compensation to help cover your treatment and other related costs.

-Robins Cloud LLP has won millions for mesothelioma patients across the U.S. Our Texas-based team is ready to help you, no matter what state you’re in.
+Victims across the U.S. have received millions in settlements.
+Our Texas-based team is ready to help you, no matter what state you’re in.
 Call us at (888) 495-1250 to learn more about your legal options if you have mesothelioma.

 Mesothelioma is named after the part of the body it affects—the mesothelium, a membrane that surrounds most of our internal organs.
 Mesothelial cells that are damaged by asbestos can develop tumors, or mesotheliomas.

 Not all mesotheliomas are cancerous.
 Those that are not are referred to as benign tumors.
 Malignant mesothelioma, on the other hand, are cancerous.
 If you have received such a diagnosis, we urge you to seek treatment as soon as you can.
 Additionally, if you have been exposed to asbestos, you should know the symptoms of mesothelioma to increase your chances of catching the disease early in its development.